Cindywoo11/Twiiotest/README.md

 # Twiliotest

 My DevOps project journey!
-With the initial many ideas of Github pages of creating CV to lifestyle to Docker to
+With the initial many ideas of Github pages of creating CV to lifestyle to Docker to  so and so and so

 <h1 align="center">Whatsapp Push Notify Action 🚀</h1>
 <p>